US home sales accelerated in September to their fastest pace since February as mortgage rates eased

 Sales jumped 4.1% compared with September last year.
 The latest sales figure came in slightly below the roughly 4.07 million pace economists were expecting, according to FactSet.

 The national median sales price climbed 2.1% in September from a year earlier to $415,200.
-That’s the 27th consecutive month that home prices have risen on an annual basis.
+That’s the 27th consecutive month that home prices have risen on an annual basis and the highest median sales price for any September on data going back to 1999.

+“The home sales in September showed an increase, but I would not characterize (it) as a breakout,” said Lawrence Yun, NAR’s chief economist.
+“It does show that consumers do respond to lower mortgage rates.”

 The U.S. housing market has been in a sales slump since 2022, when mortgage rates began climbing from historic lows.
 Sales of previously occupied U.S. homes sank last year to their lowest level in nearly 30 years.